- Are you a finance expert thinking of immigrating and finding a finance job in Canada?

 To make use of recruiters, you can search them out on LinkedIn and send a connection request with a short pitch about your person and profession.
 I also subscribed to LinkedIn premium service so that I could send In-mails to the job poster after I apply for a job.

-Job sites like LinkedIn, Indeed, Workopolis and Canada government job bank are some of the sites that constantly post jobs.
+Job sites like LinkedIn, Indeed, Workopolis, and the Canadian government job bank are some of the sites that constantly post jobs.

-Tips for preparing CV when looking for jobs in Canada
+Tips for preparing a CV when looking for jobs in Canada

-During the program, you have the opportunity to send your CV and cover letter to have it reviewed by a professional who will access it and give guidance on how to correct it.
+During the program, you have the opportunity to send your CV and cover letter to have them reviewed by a professional who will access them and give guidance on how to correct it.

 Interview tips for getting a job in Canada